gourmetjs/gourmet-ssr/docs/tutorial-5.md

 12. The server API `/api/news` verifies the session cookie, and sends back the news articles.
 13. The browser appends the fetched articles to the DOM.

-Without a special care, the request will fail at #7, because the request is generated on the server-side, via the isomorphic `fetch` method provided by Gourmet SSR.
+Without special care, the request will fail at #7, because the request is generated on the server-side, via the isomorphic `fetch` method provided by Gourmet SSR.
 Unlike the browser, the server-side `fetch` can't attach the session cookie to the request automatically.
 It always generates clean, cookie-less requests by default.
-There are possibly many solutions to this problem.
+There are many possible solutions to this problem.
 A few examples are:

 - Extract the session cookie from the original request at #3 and attach it to the API request at #6.
 - Implement a token-based authentication method for APIs, and use tokens for server-side requests at #6.
 The server-side request tokens can be short-lived ones derived from the session data at #3, or from the client token if the client session is also using a token-based authentication method such as OAuth.
 - Allow server-side API requests only from a predefined set of IP addresses.
 - Use a global-super-power token for server-side API requests.
 You must keep this token secret.

 We use method #1 for this tutorial.
-It is simple, and at least, as secure as the cookie-based authentication method itself, which is widely used for many decades.
+It is simple and as secure as the cookie-based authentication method itself, which has been widely used for many decades.

 ### Converting a relative path to an absolute path